flutter/website/src/community/china/_os-settings.md

 1. Return to the [setting up Flutter]({{site.url}}/get-started/editor) guide and continue from that procedure.

-From this example, `flutter pub get` fetches packages from `flutter-io.cn`. in any terminal where you set `PUB_HOSTED_URL` and `FLUTTER_STORAGE_BASE_URL`.
+From this example, `flutter pub get` fetches packages from `flutter-io.cn`, in any terminal where you set `PUB_HOSTED_URL` and `FLUTTER_STORAGE_BASE_URL`.

 Any environment variables set using `{{comtoset}}` in this procedure